OpenVisualCloud/SVT-JPEG-XS/ffmpeg-plugin/wsl2msys2.md

 pkg-config is already installed (with pacboy -S toolchain:u), so you can verify `pkg-config --libs SvtAv1Enc`.

-### 2 What files need to be updated/added to the project
+### 2 Checkout to branch 6.1 or 7.0 and apply patches
 Exactly as in the subsection __6.
 What files need to be updated/added to the project__ of the __Linux(WSL2) ffmpeg plugin__ section this document.
 ### 3 FFmpeg configure